![]() |

 There are

 various things to be considered when purchasing a digital recorder: Quality of recording is usually listed as either SHQ (stereo high quality), HQ (high quality), SP (short play) and LP (long play).
 SHQ produces the largest file size but is the best quality recording option - use a stereo microphone or more than one microphone in order to use the stereo option.
 HQ is a good compromise but LP produces the poorest quality.
 If possible, don't compromise just to save memory space on the card - use more cards or choose a recorder with a larger internal memory.
 If you record at a low audio quality, the result may not be very clear and the transcription will cost more.
 Use the highest uncompressed quality level your recorder offers - issues over file size and length of time to transmit the digital files are trivial compared to the production of a good quality recording.
 Experiment with the level which suits your recording situation - you can probably get away with a lower quality for dictation, but will need the highest quality for multiple participant interviews, conferences or focus groups or meetings.
 Frequency responses - you'll also need to choose which level of audio quality to record at.
 8,000kHz should be suitable for dictation.
 44,100kHz is the highest end of the range and produces exceptional recordings but there is a trade off in larger file sizes.
 It's worthwhile considering what digital file types your recorder will produce - we discuss the pros and cons of the more common file types such as wav, dss, mp3 and wma here.
 And if the ultimate destination for your recording is to be transcribed, check that it's compatible with digital transcription software.
 This is especially relevant with digital video files.
 These have to be converted into a digital audio file in order to be 'run' in transcription software.
 There are various software conversion programmes available but again, check that the eventual output will be compatible with a transcriber's software, and that the conversion process won't degrade the quality of the final recorded file.
+If the digital video file is not convertible, it may still be possible to rerecord it onto an audio file in order for it to be transcribed.
+As this takes 'real time', it does increase the turnaround time.
 Ensure that the recorder can be used with an external microphone and that the mic you purchase is compatible.
 Size of memory - this may be an issue if you're on the road for a while with no facility to download your recordings to the PC.
 Check if your recorder will take memory cards and, if so, carry spares.
 The size of memory also seems to be a factor which determines the price of digital recorders - so think carefully whether you'll need a large memory if all you'll be doing is sitting at your desk dictating.
 Conversely, you will need a large enough memory to cope with long interviews or lengthy focus groups if you'll be away from your PC and can't download the recordings regularly.
 You'll also need a Broadband connection to upload any large digital files to your transcriber via the Internet.
 Computer interface - be aware that some memo-scribe or note-taker type recorders don't have the facility to download to a PC.
 You'd need to send the whole machine to the transcriber which somewhat defeats the object!
 Ensure that your recorder has an interface for downloading, usually via a USB connection.
 Can the recording be edited later, possibly to insert a few words on dictation?
 Digital dictaphone systems are dealt with below.
 Rechargeable batteries - don't forget to buy enough accessories with the recorder.
 A recorder which takes rechargeable batteries will work out less expensive in the long run (and be more environmentally friendly).
 If you already own an iPod, it's possible to purchase a voice recorder for an iPod and this should be sufficient to record dictation or one-to-one interviews, depending on the recording environment.
 I'm not sure whether it's possible to attach an external microphone to an iPod, and I believe the voice recorder option won't work with a mini iPod.
 Below is a list of manufacturers who produce digital recording systems.
 Although we could recommend specific models, recorders are upgraded all the time and any specific advice may well be shortly out of date.
 The links below are to the relevant manufacturer's pages, and you'll be able to see the latest versions.
 All the independent equipment suppliers mentioned above can supply the latest versions and may well have some attractive package offers.
 Olympus

 |

 It's worth remembering that microphones are not as selective as the human ear.
 We can filter out extraneous background 'babble' such as traffic, other voices or equipment noise.
 A microphone will hear the lot, from all directions and give equal 'weight' to every sound on the recording.
 Do NOT rely on the internal microphone supplied with some recorders - it will not work sufficiently well for anything other than dictation.
 If there are several speakers, for example in a group meeting or seminar, ensure that there are sufficient microphones around the room to pick up ALL the participants' voices, using omni-directional microphones or a conference mixer system which links several mics to one central unit.
 The only disadvantage with omni-directional microphones is they pick up every sound - so be careful to minimise background noise and brief your participants thoroughly.
 Another option is to use a noise cancelling microphone which cuts down on a certain amount of background ambient noise.
 Do NOT try and cope with one microphone in the middle of a large table and push it towards each person as they speak.
 You'll only record the scraping noise as you do so!
 We recommend using a minimum of one microphone for every 2 people placed evenly between the speakers.
 Table top boundary microphones that use the table to resonate sound are very good, but also pick up every sound made ON the table - tapping pens, clattering of cups, people banging the table to make a point etc. This is where briefing the participants beforehand coupled with effective and firm moderation comes into its own.
 For one to one interviews, we recommend that tie clip, lapel, noise cancelling or directional microphones be used.
 Lapel (also known as lavalier microphones) or tie clip mics fasten on to the interviewer and interviewee, but can pick up any rustling noises from clothing.
 If you have a stereo recorder with two microphone sockets, you can use two microphones to capture both your and the interviewee's comments.
 Or use a microphone splitter to enable two microphones to be plugged into one microphone socket.
 Omni-directional microphones can be used in interview situations but they do need a quiet environment.
-A directonal microphone will, understandably, pick up sound from the direction in which it's pointed which is, hopefully, your interviewee!
+A directional microphone will, understandably, pick up sound from the direction in which it's pointed which is, hopefully, your interviewee!
 Handheld directional microphones are ideal for 'street' recording situations, such as vox pops, where you can hold the mic right up to your interviewee's mouth.
 Whichever microphone you use, do NOT place it near the recorder itself while recording.
 Particularly when using analogue recorders, the mic will pick up noise from the recorder itself.
 This is less of an issue with digital recorders but you should still ensure that the microphone and recorder are placed as far apart as the lead will allow.
 INTERNAL

 MICROPHONES Before you purchase any microphone, check that it's compatible with your recorder.
 Similarly, buying a cheap microphone for your expensive recorder is like putting a Reliant Robin's engine in a Jag!
 Good quality microphones are not that expensive.
 Most of